fossabot/hydralite/cz-commitlint-config/README.md

 ## TODO

 * [X] Implement fuzzy search and autocompletion when selecting an scope, as the list goes longer in the future.
+* [ ] Make this package also an Commitlint adapter.

 ## Reference